DevExpress/dotnet-eud/interface-elements-for-desktop/articles/report-designer/report-designer-for-winforms/shape-report-data/shape-data-data-bindings/conditionally-change-a-bands-visibility-data-binding.md

 		Here, two rules are added.

   	- Specify a condition for the rule.
-Click the ellipsis button for the rule's **Condition** property.
-In the invoked **Formatting Rules Editor**, specify the required expression.
+Click the ellipsis button for the rule's **Condition** property and specify the expression in the invoked **Formatting Rules Editor**.

 		![How to - ConditionallySuppressControls_2](../../../../../images/howto_conditionallysuppresscontrols_28647.png)